MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            as pr end of file errors that are handled gracefully in WebKit.
 Since Moonala is meant to be usable as a default browser, it is logical to use a high compatibility web engine.
 Bundling a custom webkit is currently -MWIP-.
-The current testing releases using webview will be maintained until webview isn't able to be made private.
-As a bonus, the webview edition theorhetically should be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection.
-However I have not tested this myself.
+The current testing releases using webview will be maintained.
+As a bonus, the webview edition theorhetically should be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection. **I have not tested this myself, testing is on AOSP's WebView.**.

    Q: What do you have implemented for those of us who want to do more with the browser without having to work with the source?<br>
-          A: There is a *Custom Extensions & Plugins engine in development* meant to be easy to use and universally compatible.
+          A: There is a *Custom Extensions & Plugins engine in development* hopefully all in javascript, meant to be easy to use and universally compatible.

-   Q: What if google pulls the plug the on webview?<br>
+   Q: What if google pulls the plug on webview?<br>
           A: The Codebase is designed to be modular, a replacement engine is possible in the future, at **any** time.
 For now, WebView is suitable for the project and if google stops supporting it, the project will respond accordingly.
 Although it is unlikely, as it is an integral part of the android system.
 This is actually a dual edged sword or whatever the phrase is, because google's security updates to webview benefit Moonala, despite the con of having a dependency attached to google.

    Q: What are your relations to Pale Moon? what is the word Moonala ?<br>
-          A: Absolutely no relation.
-The theme around the moon from Project Moonala to the name MoonDevelopments, to MoonDev SzzS all stem from the enjoyment of looking at the moon while it rains and drifting into the peaceful night.
+          A: No relation.
+The theme around the moon stems from the enjoyment of looking at the moon while it rains and drifting into the peaceful night.
 Pale Moon is a cool project, I can respect what they are doing for sure.
 I have even tried it out in the past when exploring.
 Nala for me has meant, Never Angry, Always Loving.
 Lunala is a cool pokemon too.

   </details>